Criminal cases against Yulia Tymoshenko since 2010

 In addition Tymoshenko's lawyer Serhiy Vlasenko stood accused of car theft, robbery and failing to obey a court ruling stemming from his divorce.

 On 11 October 2011, a Ukrainian court sentenced Tymoshenko to seven years in prison after she was found guilty of abusing her office when brokering the 2009 gas deal with Russia.
 From 5 August 2011 until her release, Tymoshenko was held in custody.
 At first she was held in Kyiv, before being imprisoned in Kharkiv on December 30, 2011.
 From May 2012 until the date of her release, she was hospitalized and received treatment for a spinal disc herniation.
 Tymoshenko went on three hunger strikes during her imprisonment.

 Representatives of several countries and human rights organizations have rated the trials against Tymoshenko as "selective justice" and "political persecution".
 The European Union shelved the European Union Association Agreement and Deep and Comprehensive Free Trade Agreement with Ukraine, and EU leaders suggested that these agreements would not be ratified unless Ukraine addressed concerns over a "stark deterioration of democracy and the rule of law", including the imprisonment of Tymoshenko and Yuriy Lutsenko in 2011 and 2012.

 Tymoshenko and her supporters saw the trials (and other similar trials) as political payback by Ukrainian president Viktor Yanukovych and his Party of Regions.
 Both have denied this.
 According to President Yanukovych the cases were non-partisan measures to combat corruption in Ukraine.
 He also hinted in late February 2012 that he could pardon Tymoshenko if she would apply for it, but this option was brushed aside by Tymoshenko.

+In 2026, Tymoshenko was investigated by the National Anti-Corruption Bureau of Ukraine (NABU) on allegations of bribing lawmakers.
+She denied the charges and was released on bail.